Jeff-Emuveyan/BabbelTest/README.md

 ## Time distrubution
 The time distribution for the game is as follows:\n
 1) Initial planning: It was necessary to plan how the game should look and operate before coding begins.
 This took 1hr
-2) Writing the game logic: The game logic involes classes that fecth list of words from the json and determine if the user passesd or failed a question.
+2) Writing the game logic: The game logic involes classes that fetch list of words from the json and determine if the user passesd or failed a question.
 Writing and manually testing this class took 3hrs.
 3) Wrtine the game's user interface.
 The total time spent on the user interface of the app is 2hrs.
 4) Instrumented test: This project contains instrumented tests for GameWordsManagerInstrumentedTest class.
 This took 30min.